Honours and Anniversaries

 HM The Queen asks the Lord-Lieutenant to make the awards of BEMs within East Sussex.

-In exceptional circumstances, such as a recipient being house-bound, through ill-health or circumstances which make it impossible for a recipient to attend an investiture, the Assistant Clerk to the Lieutenancy will make alternative arrangements for the presentation to take place privately.
+In exceptional circumstances, such as a recipient being house-bound, through ill-health or circumstances which make it impossible for a recipient to attend an investiture, the PA to the Lord-Lieutenant will make alternative arrangements for the presentation to take place privately.

 Recipients will automatically be invited to a Royal Garden Party, the year following their award being “gazetted” in the London Gazette.